mariuslundgard/typescript-starter/README.md

 # typescript-starter

-A starter template repo for TypeScript projects.
+A starter repository for TypeScript projects.

 Pre-installed `typings`: